 In September 2009, NTDC launched its first class with 15 participants.
 The class proved to be a success, but it became apparent that the continuation of the program would require dedicated funding and significant staff and volunteer support.
-This realization began partnership talks with Leadership Tulsa (LT), which shared many similarities in mission and structure.
+This realization resulted in a seven year partnership with a parent organization, which shared many similarities in mission and structure.

-Under this new agreement NTDC continued to address the need for more educated, resourceful and committed leaders in the community.
-In the Spring of 2015, NTDC began its rebranding process and emerged with a more focused and targeted name for the organization, LEAD North.
+In 2015, through the generous donation of one of its funders, NTDC was rebranded – emerging with a more focused and targeted name for the organization, LEAD North.
 As LEAD North continues to grow, it remains true to its mission to develop individuals who have a passion for north Tulsa into committed and effective leaders.

-- 2008 – North Tulsa Development Council (NTDC) is birthed
+2008 – North Tulsa Development Council (NTDC) is birthed

 2014 – NTDC is rebranded to LEAD North / Class 6 marks the final NTDC class